Data AcQuisition And Real-Time AnalysisScope - Spectrum - Spectrogram - Signal Generator

 The PreStart control actually allows you to start the recording up to a full second before you hit Record or INS.
 Although it sounds like some kind of psychic precognition, the trick is actually rather simple: During a recording, all incoming signals are sent to a large circulating buffer before they are written to disk.
 When the buffer is filled, writing just continues again back at the start in an endless cycle, always overwriting old data from the prior pass.

 When you hit Record or INS normally (without PreStart), that just tells Daqarta to start copying to the hard drive from the current position in the buffer.
 All PreStart does is tell it to start copying from an earlier location in the buffer, and continue normally after that.

 This method is obviously limited by the size of the circulating buffer, since it only holds a fixed amount of prior data.
-For this reason PreStart is limited to just over a half-second at 48000 Hz sample rate (24576 samples).
+For this reason PreStart is limited to one second at the default 48000 Hz sample rate (48000 samples).

 The default units for PreStart are Samples, but you can use the DDisk Units control in this same dialog to toggle the units among Bytes, Samples, Seconds, or time in HH:MM:SS format.
 (Local or UTC Time modes only apply when reading a file; HH:MM:SS will be substituted.)

 Since you can toggle Record or INS to stop and restart a recording as often as you want (such as to exclude unwanted events), note that PreStart is applied every time you start or restart, not just at the initial start of the recording.
 You can thus capture infrequent activity without saving a lot of useless dead-time you would have to review manually later.

 Note, however, that disk space is cheap; often it is better to let the recording run to insure you don't miss something important through a moment of distraction.
 When you later review the recording, you can usually set up the trigger to allow you to automatically advance past areas of inactivity.